Inspirementt/compose/README.md

 # compose
-Compose files for the services on my home network
+Docker Compose files for the services on my home network